Workday ATS Resume Guide: Forms, Parsing & Profile Fields (2026)

 File Format

-If the job posting does not specify a format, DOCX is the pragmatic choice for Workday applications.
-If you need visual consistency and your resume uses a clean, single-column layout, a text-based PDF is a reasonable alternative.8
+If the job posting does not specify a format, DOCX is the pragmatic choice for a Workday application.
+If you use PDF, avoid scans, flattened images, and design-heavy exports.

 Contact Information Placement

-Place your name, phone number, email address, and LinkedIn URL in the main body of the document, not in the header or footer.
-Workday's parser frequently ignores header and footer content.
-This is one of the most common causes of missing contact information in parsed applications.
+Place your name, phone number, email address, location, and LinkedIn URL in the main body of the document, not only in a header or footer.
+This keeps contact information in the primary text flow.

 Workday-Specific Optimization